mau-network/mau/README.md

     friend3-FPR.pgp
 ```

-* Directories prefixed with `.` are ignored by the application that downloads new content. can be used to unfollow a friend while keeping his old information. or keep posts that are shared by your friends from users that you don't want to follow.
+* Applications will ignore directories prefixed with `.`.
+This mechanism can be used to unfollow a friend while keeping his old information. or keep posts that are shared by your friends from users that you don't want to follow.

 * `.mau` directory is reserved for friends' public key files. saved as `.pgp` in binary format <sup>[?](#why-keys-are-written-in-binary-format)</sup>. each directory file should represent a group of friends. keys can be duplicate (one friend can belong to work and a close friend at the same time). account secret/pub key must be named `account.pgp` to make it easy to find among all other keys. `account.pgp` should be the private key export of the PGP identity with subkeys and signatures then symmetrically encrypted with a password of the user choice.
 All friends' public keys should be encrypted with the account key[?](#why-are-friends-keys-encrypted)